anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 The styling convention used in [@!RFC9083] for JSON names is often called "camel casing", in reference to the hump of a camel.
-In this style, the first letter of every word but the first composing a name is capitalized.
+In this style, the first letter of every word, except the first word, composing a name is capitalized.
-This convention was adopted to visually separate the namespace from the name, which uses an underscore.
+This convention was adopted to visually separate the namespace from the name, with an underscore between them.

 Though there is no explicit guidance to use camel case names, extensions would be wise to continue the style.